-A disproportionately high number of persons in drug courts and other criminal justice settings have co-occurring mental and substance use disorders (CODs).
-A 2009 report, for example, on jail populations noted that 17% of males and 34% of females have a major depressive disorder, a bipolar disorder, a psychotic spectrum disorder, or a posttraumatic stress.
-To Over 70% of offenders who have mental disorders also have co-occurring substance use disorders.
-Extrapolating from these studies, approximately 12% of males and 24% of females in drug courts and other criminal justice settings have CODs.
-These rates are significantly higher than those found in the general.
+A disproportionately high number of persons in drug courts and other criminal justice settings have cooccurring mental and substance use disorders (CODs).
+A 2009 report, for example, on jail populations noted that 17% of males and 34% of females have a major depressive disorder, a bipolar disorder, a psychotic spectrum disorder, or a posttraumatic stress.77 Over 70% of offenders who have mental disorders also have co-occurring substance use disorders.78 Extrapolating from these studies, approximately 12% of males and 24% of females in drug courts and other criminal justice settings have CODs.
+These rates are significantly higher than those found in the general.79 nancial supports81 - all factors leading to higher dropout rates in drug courts and other substance abuse treatment settings.82

-Persons with CODs tend to cycle through the criminal justice system, are at higher risk for arrest, and stay in jail longer than those without CODs.
-80 These individuals are often difficult to engage in treatment, are unemployed, and lack stable housing and social or financial supports 81 - all factors leading to higher dropout rates in drug courts and other substance abuse treatment settings.
-82
+Persons with CODs tend to cycle through the criminal justice system, are at higher risk for arrest, and stay in jail longer than those without CODs.80 These individuals are often difficult to engage in treatment, are unemployed, and lack stable housing and social or fi-

-Few persons with CODs have received specialized (e.g., integrated) behavioral health services, either in the general community 83 or in the criminal justice system.
-84 Although having a mental disorder is not in itself a risk factor for recidivism, persons with CODs in the justice system have elevated levels of criminal risk and criminogenic needs, and thus are appropriate targets for drug court programs that provide specialized and integrated COD treatment services.
+Few persons with CODs have received specialized (e.g., integrated) behavioral health services, either in the general community 83 or in the criminal justice system.84 Although having a mental disorder is not in itself a risk factor for recidivism, persons with CODs in the justice system have elevated levels of criminal risk and criminogenic needs, and thus are appropriate targets for drug court programs that provide specialized and integrated COD treatment services.
 Due to their elevated criminal risk and more pronounced service needs (e.g., mental health, housing, employment, education, social/family support), drug courts must adapt different approaches to achieve successful outcomes for persons with CODs.